lxsmnsyc/graph-state/packages/preact-graph-state/README.md

 - `useGraphNodeHydrate`: hydrates a node instance with a given initial state, then resets the node after commit.
 Useful for prefetched data.
 - `useGraphNodeResource`: treats the graph node as a valid Preact resource, suspending the component if the graph node's resource is pending.
 - `useGraphNodeSnapshot`: attaches a listener to the node for state updates.
-- `useGraphNodeMutate`: silently mutates a graph node's state. **USE WITH CAUTION**: this hook is only recommended to be used by independent nodes.
+- `useGraphNodeMutate`: provides a callback that allows graph node's state mutation.
+- `useGraphNodeSelector`: similar to `useGraphNodeValue`, but allows transformation of received value and conditional re-rendering.

 If one of these hooks are used to access a graph node, that graph node is registered within `<GraphDomain>` and creates a lifecycle.